Miserlou/Helix/README.md

   <img height="600" src="https://i.imgur.com/O6JVSfY.png">
 </p>

 Notice that if your graph has multiple LiveInput targets, your can choose which to target using the dropdown.
+Each module in the graph will have it's own bubble color.

 ## Creating Your Own Graphs